levoxtrip/PKB/docs/topics/strive.md

 work at a different place

 “The most important lessons here — especially for young people — is that even if you’re shooting for the stars, you’re going to spend most of your time on a plateau.
 That’s where the deepest, most lasting learning takes place, so you might as well enjoy it.
 When I was first learning…I just assumed that I would steadily improve.
 My first plateau was something of a shock and disappointment, but I persevered and finally experienced an apparent spurt of learning.
 The next time my outward progress stopped, I said to myself ‘oh damn, another plateau’.
 After a few months, there was another spurt of progress and then, of course, the inevitable plateau.
 This time, something marvellous happened.
 I found myself thinking ‘Oh boy, another plateau.
 Good, if I stay on it and keep practicing, I’m absolutely assured another surge of progress.
 It was one of the best and warmest moments of my life.’"
-## Consitency
+## Consistency
 Consistency is key.
 People who do great things don't get a lot done every day.
 They get something done, rather than nothing.

 Get rather something done than nothing!!!

-Consitenly do the boring things when you don't feel like doing them
+Consistently do the boring things when you don't feel like doing them

 The secret is to do few things for a long time.